Houses with coach / Carriage homes for sale in Richmond

 4,850 sq. ft.

 This stunning custom-built home offers a perfect blend of luxury, comfort, and craftsmanship.
 Designed with meticulous attention to detail, it features an open-concept layout with soaring ceilings, oversized windows, and high-end finishes throughout.
 The gourmet kitchen boasts premium appliances, a large island, and seamless flow into the living and dining areas—ideal for entertaining.
 A private primary suite provides a spa-like retreat with a walk-in closet and elegant ensuite.
 Built with quality materials and thoughtful touches, including radiant heating and custom millwork, this home stands apart.
 In addition to the main living space, it includes two self-contained rental suites, perfect for added income or extended family.
-A separate secondary building houses a fully equipped workshop.
 More details

 Listed by RE/MAX Westcoast